ethereum/consensus-specs/tests/formats/README.md

 ### `<output part>`

-E.g. `pre.yaml`, `deposit.yaml`, `post.yaml`.

-Diffing a `pre.yaml` and `post.yaml` provides all the information for testing, good for readability of the change.
-Then the difference between pre and post can be compared to anything that changes the pre state, e.g. `deposit.yaml`

 These files allow for custom formats for some parts of the test.
 E.g. something encoded in SSZ.

-Some yaml files have copies, but formatted as raw SSZ bytes: `pre.ssz`, `deposit.ssz`, `post.ssz`.
-The yaml files are intended to be deprecated, and clients should shift to ssz inputs for efficiency.
-Deprecation will start once a viewer of SSZ test-cases is in place, to maintain a standard of readable test cases.
-This also means that some clients can drop legacy YAML -> JSON/other -> SSZ work-arounds.
-(These were implemented to support the uint64 YAML, hex strings, etc. Things that were not idiomatic to their language.)
+Or to avoid large files, the SSZ can be compressed with Snappy.
+E.g. `pre.ssz_snappy_snappy`, `deposit.ssz_snappy_snappy`, `post.ssz_snappy_snappy`.

+Diffing a `pre.ssz_snappy_snappy` and `post.ssz_snappy_snappy` provides all the information for testing, when decompressed and decoded.
+Then the difference between pre and post can be compared to anything that changes the pre state, e.g. `deposit.ssz_snappy_snappy`

-Yaml will not be deprecated for tests that do not use SSZ: e.g. shuffling and BLS tests.
+YAML is generally used for test metadata, and for tests that do not use SSZ: e.g. shuffling and BLS tests.
-In this case, there is no work around for loading necessary anyway, and the size and efficiency of yaml is acceptable.
+In this case, there is no point in adding special SSZ types.
+And the size and efficiency of YAML is acceptable.

+#### Common output formats

+Between all types of tests, a few formats are common:

+- **`.yaml`**: A YAML file containing structured data to describe settings or test contents.
+- **`.ssz_snappy`**: A file containing raw SSZ-encoded data.
+Previously widely used in tests, but replaced with compressed variant.
+- **`.ssz_snappy_snappy`**: Like `.ssz_snappy`, but compressed with Snappy block compression.
+  Snappy block compression is already applied to SSZ in Eth2 gossip, available in client implementations, and thus chosen as compression method.

 #### Special output parts